jadecobra/python_tdd_exercises/source/calculator/calculator_7.rst

 test_calculator_functions
 *********************************************************************************

-I want to use a :ref:`dictionary<what is a dictionary?>` to write one test that covers all the :ref:`4 arithmetic functions: addition, subtraction, division and multiplication<how to make a calculator>` and check their results are correct
+I want to use :ref:`a dictionary<what is a dictionary?>` to write one test that covers all the :ref:`4 arithmetic functions: addition, subtraction, division and multiplication<how to make a calculator>` and check their results are correct

 ----